javisar/ONI-Modloader/README.md

 Examples
 --------
+* InsulatedDoorsMod: Doors can be constructed using any buildable element (ie: Abyssalite).
+Also it adds a new element Insulated Pressure Door.
 * FastModeMod: Duplicants will build an dig very fast.
 * SensorsMod: It modifies some ranges y automation sensors (taken from Onion patcher).
 * SpeedControlMod: Overwrites the method SpeedControlScreen.OnChange.
 Fast Speed set to behave like Ultra Speed in debug mode.